Bulb Table Lamp

 Designer: To be appraised, designed after the classic E27 light bulb designed (not invented) by Thomas Alva Edison (February 11, 1847 – October 18, 1931).

-The most famous “Bulb” table lamp is designed in 1966 by Ingo Maurer (born May 12, 1932 in Germany) and made in two sizes, 30 cm and the “Giant” was 56 cm.
+The most famous “Bulb” table lamp is designed in 1966 by Ingo Maurer (1932 – 2019) and made in two sizes, 30 cm and the “Giant” was 56 cm.
 The normal size is still in production but only in clear crystal Murano glass.
 The opal version is out of production.
 It was designed after the idea of the over sized examples created by the American pop art artist Claes Oldenburg.